Viber/creators-hub/docs/bots-api/resources/pay/setup-payment-account.md

 - If Viber approves the request, the payment feature will be enabled on your bot, and<br/>
   both the merchant and the PSP will receive notification of the approval.

-Once you get the approval you will need to request test and production parameters from<br/>
+Once you get the approval, you will need to request test and production parameters from<br/>
-the PSP or the marchant you work with.
+the PSP or the merchant you work with.
 See the section [payment parameters](#payment-credentials) below.

 ## Payment Parameters

-To send payment requests you will need to privde the credentials for the PSP you have<br/>
+To send payment requests, you will need to provide the credentials for the PSP you have<br/>
 chosen.
-Each PSP has its own set of credentials, the following guides will help you to<br/>
+Each PSP has its own set of credentials, the following guides will help you<br/>
 understand what credentials you need to provide:

 ### LiqPay